-Around 44% of the assessed communities have no kind of functioning markets,1 making traveling to outside markets the only option.
-In almost every assessed community (87%), KIs reported people traveling to outside markets for some product categories.
-Besides being forced to travel due to the lack of markets, better selection, cheaper prices and better quality of goods were other commonly reported reasons for traveling.
-Moreover, if markets existed, KIs often reported that the quantity of goods available in local markets was not sufficient to meet the demand.
-As a challenge to accessing markets, in 95% of the assessed communities KIs reported people having no cash or low purchasing power, which underscores the pressing situation caused by the depreciation of the Syrian Pound that has led prices of common goods to soar.
-For challenges when traveling to outside markets, the KIs reported well-known problems, such as lack of transportation (in 87% of assessed communities), high price of transportation (81%) and markets being too far (50%).
-In 32% (385) of assessed communities KIs reported markets being affected by road damage.
+Around 41% of the assessed communities have no kind of functioning markets1, making travelling to outside markets the only option.
+In almost every assessed community (88%), Kls reported people travelling to outside markets for some product categories.
+Besides being forced to travel due to the lack of markets, better selection, cheaper prices and better quality of goods were other commonly reported reasons for travelling.
+Moreover, if markets existed, Kls often reported that the quantity of goods available in local markets was not sufficient to meet the demand.
+As a challenge to accessing markets, in 94% of the assessed communities, Kls reported people having no cash or low purchasing power, which underscores the pressing situation caused by the depreciation of the Syrian Pound2 that has led prices of common goods to soar.
+For challenges when traveling to outside markets, the Kls reported well-known problems, such as lack of transportation (87%), high price of transportation (75%) and markets being too far (48%).
+In 31% (360) of assessed communities Kls reported markets being affected by road damage.

-Kls in only 24% of the assessed communities reported that all four different market types were fully functioning.
-In 87% of the communities, some market types were reported as being nonexistent, or they were only partially functioning.
-Reported challenges to running a proper market include the community lacking people with capital or means to run a proper market with all necessary items in stock (reported by Kls in between 83% and 85% of assessed communities depending on the item type).
-Moreover, supply challenges and/or profitability were also often mentioned reasons across all item categories (in 35%-54% of assessed communities).
-Physical damage to infrastructure was also mentioned as a reason (streets and roads: 5%, electricity: 14%).
+Kls in only 25% of the assessed communities reported that all four different market types were fully functioning.
+In 31% of the communities, some market types were reported as being partially functioning.
+Reported challenges to market functionality included the community lacking people with capital or means to run a proper market with all necessary items in stock (reported by Kls in between 83% and 85% of assessed communities for each item type), supply challenges and/or profitability (35%-54% of assessed communities for each item type), and physical damage to infrastructure and market buildings (streets and roads: 2%, electricity: 9%, buildings: 2%)

-Percentage of assessed communities without a functioning market: fuel market: 39%, hygiene item market: 65%, fresh food market: 56% and bulk food market: 65%
+1 Percentage of assessed communities without a functioning market: fuel market: 61%, hygiene item market: 33%, fresh food market: 41% and bulk food market: 31%